Man in red shirt tuning the electric guitar

 You can also use a guitar tuner that allows chromatic tuning to tune your guitar in an alternate tuning.
 Decide which pitches you want to use for your alternate tuning, and change one string at a time.

-Guitar tuner showing the note "E"
+Electronic guitar tuner showing the note "E".

 Use a chromatic guitar tuner to enter your alternate tuning.